Honoring a Great Artist

 In recognition of Michael's artistry and his dedication to nurturing young artists, Goodman Theatre established the annual Michael Maggio Fellowship.
 The fellowship, which is awarded each fall, honors an early-career Chicago-based director, providing that artist with a stipend, an opportunity to assist one of the theater's resident directors on a Goodman production, and the chance to become involved in the ongoing artistic life of the Goodman.
 Past recipients of the Michael Maggio Directing Fellowship have included the following outstanding directors:

-Applications for the fellowship are due on September 1 each year; applicants must be Chicago-based directors who have completed college training, and directed at least two professional (i.e., nonacademic) productions.
-Applicants should submit a resume; selected reviews of previous work, if available; at least two letters of reference from theater professionals or educators familiar with the applicant's work; and a detailed statement of personal and artistic goals, with a focus on how the fellowship could help the applicant achieve those goals.
+Applicants must be Chicago-based directors who have directed at least two professional (i.e., non-academic) productions.
+Applicants should submit for consideration: a resume; a portfolio and/or selected reviews of previous work, if available; at least two letters of reference from theater professionals or educators familiar with the applicant's work; and a detailed statement of personal and artistic goals, with a focus on how the fellowship could help the applicant achieve those goals.